-Bead Fest Santa Fe is proud to welcome a lineup of professional artists who will be leading hands-on workshops and providing you with one-on-one instruction.
+Bead Fest Philadelphia is proud to welcome a lineup of professional artists who will be leading hands-on workshops and providing you with one-on-one instruction.

 Marcia has a lifelong passion for jewelry.
 During her 35 year financial career, she traveled around the country for work and often took art classes to relax.
 Marcia then began teaching at various venues including conventions, stores, and adult education centers.
 In retirement, she has happily gone from being a bean counter to bead counter.
 Sharing her passion for bead weaving and jewelry is a delight.

 Francie Broadie has been beading and teaching beadwork in the Midwest for the last 16 years.
 She is well versed in bead weaving and glass fusing, having studied with multiple teachers over the last 16 years.
 Seed beads are Francie's favorite, but she will bead with anything.
 Her goal in life is to cram as much beady info into her brain as possible.
 She holds a bachelor's degree from Kenyon College, and a Master of Arts degree from the University of Indianapolis.
 In her spare time she knits, sews, paints, and dabbles in photography.

 Marti Brown was always interested in the arts.
 As a child, some of her fondest memories included art camp, painting in her basement, art classes in summer school, and involvement in choral music.
 Marti became a professional artist and craftsman after completing her BFA in jewelry making.
 She has been designing jewelry for over 30 years and loves creating jewelry and teaching.
 Marti has worked in a variety of traditional and contemporary jewelry metals and processes.
 She currently works in niobium, a colorful metal and of course, beads.